cylc/cylc-admin/docs/proposal-spawn-on-d.md

 But these constitute vastly fewer `waiting` and `finished` tasks than in SoS.

-(The task pool does not **need** to retain failed tasks.
-However we might choose to retain them until we have implemented better failure notification and/or the UI has access to n>0 windows)
+(The task pool does not **need** to retain failed tasks - they can be auto-inserted and retriggered later regardless.
+However we could choose to retain them until we have implemented better failure notification and/or the UI has access to n>0 windows)

 The task pool might not contain "tasks of interest" such as those that caused